+The main limitation of our work is that realistic animal grazing management can differ from experimentally imposed defoliation in 2 major ways: 1) grazing impacts will fall along a spectrum of timing and intensity with more intermediate values than can be tested in a randomized factorial experiment; and 2) grazers will return a certain fraction of consumed carbon and nutrients in the form of manure and urine, creating heterogeneous patches of varying nutrient availability.
+Moreover, we also caution that year-to-year variability in growing conditions can induce variability in experimental effects.
+Ideally, we recommend that medium-term (3+ years) field studies of controlled grazing (or defoliation) be conducted to properly estimate the random effects of such year-to-year environmental fluctuations.
+In addition to recommending greater future consideration of intraspecific variations in below-ground responses to grazing, our work supports the need to perform season-long measures of below-ground productivity to obtain reliable estimates of below-ground production that can be used to parameterize soil carbon models.

 Conclusions

-Root production is critical for maintaining and increasing soil carbon pools in grassland ecosystems, yet findings on the immediate and long-term effects of grazing on root production remain variable.
-We hypothesized that severe defoliation, if applied infrequently, might lead to overyielding of shoots, but would have only small impacts on root production.
-Moreover, we hypothesized that cultivars selected for an upright growth habit would show less root production overall, and would be more sensitive to defoliation stress.
-Overall, we found that severe defoliation per se, regardless of frequency, suppressed root production, even as infrequently applied severe defoliation increased shoot production.
+We hypothesized that: severe defoliation, if applied infrequently, might lead to over-yielding of shoots, but would have only small impacts on root production; and cultivars selected for upright growth habit would show less root production than prostrate ones, and would be more sensitive to defoliation stress.
+Overall, we found that severe defoliation, regardless of frequency, suppressed root production, while infrequently applied severe defoliation increased shoot production.
 Thus, it appears that manipulating timing and intensity of grazing to optimize forage production might evoke a negative tradeoff with root production.
-We did find support for the hypothesis that recently developed upright cultivars have lower root production, and a lower root:shoot ratio, than widely naturalized decumbent cultivars.
-The main limitation of our work is that realistic animal grazing management can differ from experimentally imposed defoliation in two major ways: 1) grazing impacts will fall along a spectrum of timing and intensity with more intermediate values than can be tested in a randomized factorial experiment, and 2) grazers will return a certain fraction of consumed carbon and nutrients in the form of manure and urine, creating heterogeneous patches of varying nutrient availability.
-Moreover, we also caution that year-year variability in growing conditions can induce variability in experimental effects.
-Ideally, we recommend long-term (3+ year) field studies of controlled grazing (or defoliation) to begin to properly estimate the random effects of such year-year environmental fluctuations.